niuers/python/README.md

 ## Pass Argument
 Python is neither pass-by-value nor pass-by-reference, it is [“pass-by-object-reference”](https://robertheaton.com/2014/02/09/pythons-pass-by-object-reference-as-explained-by-philip-k-dick/), i.e. object references are passed by value.

+# Libraries
+## NumPy
+* NumPy implements multi-dimensional, homogeneous arrays and matrix types that hold not only numbers but also user-defined records, and provides efficient elementwise operations.

+## SciPy
+* SciPy is a library, written on top of NumPy, offering many scientific computing algorithms from linear algebra, numerical calculus, and statistics.
+* SciPy is fast and reliable because it leverages the widely used C and Fortran code base from the Netlib Repository.

 # Techniques
 * Check the byte code Python generated
 ```